n-kamata/ObjectDetection/README.md

 For the training loss, both localization and classification loss can converge.

-We restrict learing rate at begining of epoch, loss is restricted and it keeps around 1.0. we almost meet our goal.
+I restrict learing rate at begining of epoch, loss is restricted and it keeps around 1.0.
+I almost meet our goal.

-Here is a list we want to try to improve object detectiong performace.
+Here is a list I want to try to improve object detectiong performace.
 - Increase the number of data
 - Increase the number of scene data types
 - Increase the number of class types